bradbann/kermitweb/source/doc/troubleshooting.markdown

 ## Summary of services

+### On the network operations center

-On the NOC, you should have these services running :
+You should have these services running :

 * httpd (WebUI and REST server with Passenger)
 * kermit-inventory (inventory queue consumer daemon )
 * kermit-log (log queue consumer daemon)